America's Most Attended Stand-Up Comedy Training

 Almost!

-1. ONLINE Open Mic w/ teacher feedback - Bring 2 minutes of raw/refined material, work on your crowd work, and an SFCC teacher will provide feedback along with other comedians.
-This is a great way to test new material in preparation for class, practice techniques you’re learning in class, and overcome performance anxiety.
+1. Open Mic w/ teacher feedback - Bring 3 to 5 minutes of raw/refined material, work on your crowd work, and an SFCC teacher will provide feedback along with other comedians.
+This is a great way to test new material in preparation for class, practice techniques you're learning, and overcome performance anxiety.

-3. Material Development - Post individual jokes, or a full set in material development, and both our teachers and comedians will give you alternate setup/punch suggestions.
-This tool serves both the person who posts their material and those who add their ideas because we all have a unique perspective and ultimately learn from each other.
-All teacher/student feedback is suggestive - take it or leave it, it’s up to you!
+3. Material Development - Post individual jokes or a complete set in material development, and both our teachers and comedians will give you alternate setup/punch suggestions.
+This tool serves both the person who posts their material and those who contribute ideas, because we all have unique perspectives and ultimately learn from each other.
+All teacher/student feedback is suggestive - take it or leave it; it's up to you!

 7. Comedy Workbook